 Definition: Product Decision in marketing refers to the company’s mindful decisions, major or minor regarding their product.
-It ranks first among the 4P’s of Marketing- Product, Price, Place and Promotion.
-The organizations take these decisions to attain their objectives.
-Also, to become profitable in the long run.
+It ranks first among the 4Ps of Marketing- Product, Price, Place and Promotion.
+Organizations take these decisions to attain their objectives and become profitable in the long run.

 Product Decisions are vital marketing decisions to be made at various levels.
 These decisions broadly cover:

 However, Warehousing is an activity that does not come under the span of product decisions.
 This is because its core function is the storage of goods for selling and distribution as and when required.

 - Cash flow

 Content: Product Decision

 - Layers or Levels of Product

 What is a product?